w3f/polkadot-wiki/docs/learn/learn-xcm-transport.md

 </div>

 !!!note
-    XCMP is not yet implemented.
+    XCMP is not yet fully implemented.
 The following illustrates the overall design goals and expectations for XCMP.

 - Cross-chain messages will _not_ be delivered to the relay chain.
 - Cross-chain messages will be constrained to a maximum size specified in bytes.